I See You in a Different Light

-"I See You in a Different Light" is a song by American singer Chanté Moore featuring featuring JoJo Hailey from R&B duo K-Ci & JoJo.
+"I See You in a Different Light" is a song by American singer Chanté Moore featuring JoJo Hailey from R&B duo K-Ci & JoJo.
 It was written by Diane Warren and recorded by Moore and Hailey for her third studio album, This Moment Is Mine (1999), while production was overseen by Guy Roche.
-The duet was released by Silas and MCA Records as This Moment Is Mines second and final single on September 14, 1999, and was included on the soundtrack of Sam Raimi's sports drama film For Love of the Game (1999).
+The duet was released by Silas and MCA Records as This Moment Is Mines second and final single on August 17, 1999, and was included on the soundtrack of Sam Raimi's sports drama film For Love of the Game (1999).

 Background

 "I See You in a Different Light" was written by Diane Warren and produced by Guy Roche for Chanté Moore's third studio album This Moment Is Mine (1999).
 Warren is also credited as an executive producer on the track.
 The song replaced album opener "If I Gave Love" as the album's second single after singer Jennifer Lopez had released her debut single "If You Had My Love," a "nearly identical song" to worldwide success several months before.
 With "I See You in a Different Light" becoming a commercially less successful release, Moore later expressed her regret about backing off from their plans to release "If I Gave Love."